Enum ForkCondition

 This will return false for any condition that is not timestamp based.

-Checks whether the fork condition is satisfied at the given head block.
+Checks whether the fork condition is satisfied at the given timestamp or number.

 Get the total terminal difficulty for this fork condition.